 The last morning we attempted to visit Tiananmen Square again, but large sections of the city were closed for government purposes.
 The detour took us past the National Centre for the Performing Arts that’s affectionally known as “the Egg”.
 Eventually we arrived at the Beijing Planning Exhibition Hall, which has a massive model of the city that can be viewed from above.
 That afternoon we said goodbye to China and flew to Hanoi, Vietnam.

 Great Wall of China

-I thought the Forbidden City would get monotonous after a few minutes, but each courtyard has unique structures and architecture.
-Walking around the site just kept producing interesting vantage points.
-Afterwards, we walked to the top of Jingshan Park for a bird’s eye view of the entire complex.
+I thought the Forbidden City would get monotonous after a few minutes, but each courtyard has enough variety to keep the architecture interesting.
+Walking through the site just kept producing interesting vantage points.
+Walk to the top of nearby Jingshan Park for a bird’s eye view of the entire complex.

 Smaller temples in Beijing

-Everyone has seen pictures of the Temple of Heaven and all the more famous temples around Beijing, but we really enjoyed visiting some of the smaller temples, like the Lama Temple and Confucius Temple.
+Temple of Heaven is the most famous in Beijing, but we really enjoyed visiting some of the smaller temples, like the Lama Temple and Confucius Temple.